GOP’s lackluster fundraising spurs post-election infighting

 Some Republican senators are now clamoring for an audit of the committee.
 In an at-times heated Senate GOP lunch at the Capitol last week, Maine Sen. Susan Collins questioned Scott’s management of the NRSC.

-Scott’s aides dismissed suggestions of financial impropriety and instead have accused McConnell of undercutting the committee.
+Scott’s aides dismissed suggestions of financial impropriety, saying that the payments to consultants were ordinary and part of the effort to grow the NRSC’s online fundraising.
+They also accuse McConnell of undercutting the committee.

 During a Senate GOP lunch in August, Scott asked senators for donations to the NRSC, which is now at least $20 million in debt.
-Then McConnell addressed the room and told the senators to instead prioritize giving to Senate Leadership Fund, according to two people familiar with the discussion; they requested anonymity to describe it.
+Then McConnell addressed the room and told the senators to instead prioritize giving to Senate Leadership Fund, according to two people familiar with the discussion who spoke on condition of anonymity to describe it.

-The interaction was part of a broader pattern by McConnell to sabotage the NRSC, said committee spokesman Chris Hartline.
+The interaction was part of a broader pattern by McConnell to sabotage the NRSC, said Hartline.

 “There was a very clear implication to donors that they should not give to the NRSC,” Hartline said.
 “And the result is it hurt our ability to boost our candidates and get their message out.”

+Scott has also said improper bonuses were paid out by the committee before he took over.
+And in a statement, he suggested that Senate Leadership Fund should be audited, too.

-McConnell allies, however, believe it was Scott who was using his post to burnish his own image at the expense of the party, potentially working to set himself up for a presidential bid, according to senior Republicans strategists.
+McConnell allies, however, believe Scott has ulterior motives and has used his post to burnish his own image at the expense of the party, potentially working to set himself up for a presidential bid, according to senior Republican strategists.
 They were not authorized to discuss the McConnell allies’ conclusions and did so on condition of anonymity.

 The gambit failed, as did Scott’s challenge of McConnell’s leadership position last week.